 Breastfeeding can offer many benefits

-• The physical contact of breastfeeding increases bonding
+• The physical contact of breastfeeding increases mom and baby bonding

-• Breastmilk is a protective factor for baby against illnesses and SIDS
+• Breastmilk is a protective factor for baby against illnesses and Sudden Infant Death Syndrome (SIDS)

 • Breastmilk is easy to digest and offers baby important nutrients